couchbaselabs/dcp-documentation/spec.md

 Note: If a master server restarts in quick succession, we might end up with multiple partition takeover records, like A:24, A:25, A:26, A:27.
-Some servers may choose to optimize, realizing there are no intermediate mutations, and keep a single, last A:24 record.
+Some servers may choose to optimize, realizing there are no intermediate mutations, and keep just the single, last A:24 record.

 ### Master server restarts after slow persistence